ome/omero-guide-fiji/docs/manual_analysis.rst

 #.
 Move to another channel, using the *c slider*.

 #.
 Draw other shapes if desired.
 Add drawing a shape.
-Click *Add [t]* to add it to the Manager.
+Click *Add [t]* to add it to the ROI Manager.

 #.
 When done with the drawing, click the button *Measure* in the ROI Manager.